-Watch Rick Minter on this Irish Eyes Video
+Rick Minter talks about USC in this Irish Eyes Video

-We've also added a transcript of Minter's comments for those that cannot view the video clips.
+We've also added a transcript of Minter's comments for those that can't view the video clips.

 Rick Minter Transcript

 Rick Minter on which offense he's faced previously he'd consider the most like the USC offense: